Kontikilabs/kontikilabs-sample-bot/README.md

 Once the entire setup is done you can test the bot from your Facebook page by following the steps below:

 1. Go to your Facebook page, and click on the 'Add a Button' option.
-2. Select 'Get in Touch' option from the list, and proceed further by opting 'Send Message'.
+2. Select the 'Get in Touch' option from the list, and proceed further by opting 'Send Message'.
-3. Click on 'Add Button' to save the settings.
+3. Click on the 'Add Button' to save the settings.
-4. Hover on the 'Send Message' button to select 'Test Button', and you can start the conversation.
+4. Hover on the 'Send Message' button to select the 'Test Button', and you can start the conversation.

-###  Adding features to your Bot
+###  Adding Features to your Bot
-Our Sample Bot holds the ability to allow user customization and add other Facebook features to increase your customers interaction level.
+Our Sample Bot holds the ability to allow user customization and add other Facebook features to increase your customers' interaction level.
-For your easy we provide direct URL's which when hit on the browser **Adds** or **Removes** the asked feature.
-Check the doc below for all such
+For your ease we provide direct URLs which when hit on the browser **Adds** or **Removes** the feature.
+Check the doc below for all such features:
-features:

 ####  Bot Greeting Text
 Hit the URL below to welcome your bot users with a greeting text.